louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 Data sources and search strategy

 PubMed, Embase, Medline and Cochrane Library databases were searched from inception to July, 2014 for relevant studies that investigated the differences in the anti-emetic effects of dexamethasone and ondansetron.
-The following search terms were used: Dexamethasone, Hexadecadrol, Methylfluorprednisolone, Decameth, “Foy Brand of Dexamethasone”, Decaspray, “Merck Brand of Dexamethasone”, Dexasone, “ICN Brand of Dexamethasone”, Dexpak, “ECR Brand of Dexamethasone”, Maxidex, “Alcon Brand of Dexamethasone”, Millicorten, Oradexon, Decaject, “Merz Brand 1 of Dexamethasone”, “Decaject L.A.”, “Decaject-L.A.”, “Merz Brand 2 of Dexamethasone”, Hexadrol, Ondansetron, “Ondansetron, (+,-)-Isomer”, “Ondansetron, (R)-Isomer”, “Ondansetron, (S)-Isomer”, “GR-38032F”, “GR 38032F”, “GR 38032F”, Zofran, “Ondansetron Hydrochloride”, “Hydrochloride, Ondansetron”, “Ondansetron Monohydrochloride Dihydrate”, “Dihydrate, Ondansetron Monohydrochloride”, “Monohydrochloride Dihydrate, Ondansetron”, “Ondansetron Monohydrochloride”, “Monohydrochloride, Ondansetron”, SN 307, “SN-307”, “Laparoscopy”, Laparoscopies, Peritoneoscopy, Peritoneoscopies, Celioscopy, Celioscopies, “Surgical Procedures, Laparoscopic”, “Laparoscopic Surgical Procedure”, “Surgical Procedure, Laparoscopic”, “Procedure, Laparoscopic Surgical”, “Procedures, Laparoscopic Surgical”, “Surgery, Laparoscopic”, “Laparoscopic Surgery”, “Laparoscopic Surgeries”, “Surgeries, Laparoscopic”, “Laparoscopic Surgical Procedures”, PONV, vomiting, emesis and nausea.
+The following search terms were used: Dexamethasone, Hexadecadrol, Methylfluorprednisolone, Decameth, "Foy Brand of Dexamethasone", Decaspray, "Merck Brand of Dexamethasone", Dexasone, "ICN Brand of Dexamethasone", Dexpak, "ECR Brand of Dexamethasone", Maxidex, "Alcon Brand of Dexamethasone", Millicorten, Oradexon, Decaject, "Merz Brand 1 of Dexamethasone", "Decaject L. A.", "Decaject-L. A.", "Merz Brand 2 of Dexamethasone", Hexadrol, Ondansetron, "Ondansetron, (+,-)-Isomer", "Ondansetron, (R)-Isomer", "Ondansetron, (S)-Isomer", "GR-38032F", "GR 38032F", "GR 38032F", Zofran, "Ondansetron Hydrochloride", "Hydrochloride, Ondansetron", "Ondansetron Monohydrochloride Dihydrate", "Dihydrate, Ondansetron Monohydrochloride", "Monohydrochloride Dihydrate, Ondansetron", "Ondansetron Monohydrochloride", "Monohydrochloride, Ondansetron", SN 307, "SN-307", "Laparoscopy", Laparoscopies, Peritoneoscopy, Peritoneoscopies, Celioscopy, Celioscopies, "Surgical Procedures, Laparoscopic", "Laparoscopic Surgical Procedure", "Surgical Procedure, Laparoscopic", "Procedure, Laparoscopic Surgical", "Procedures, Laparoscopic Surgical", "Surgery, Laparoscopic", "Laparoscopic Surgery", "Laparoscopic Surgeries", "Surgeries, Laparoscopic", "Laparoscopic Surgical Procedures", PONV, vomiting, emesis and nausea.
 A manual search of the reference sections of the included trials, published meta-analyses, and pertinent review articles was also conducted to identify additional relevant articles.
 If duplicated data were presented in several publications, only the most recent, largest or most complete study was included in this meta-analysis.

 ---